We’re all familiar with Flo from Progressive, right?

 Check out her email subscription call-to-action, for example:

-Anyone can be a successful copywriter with the right brand voice -- and a little editorial guidance along the way.
-Want to learn how to write awesome copy for your business?
-Grab the free ebook below.
+Anyone can be a successful copywriter with the right brand voice — and a little editorial guidance along the way.
+Get inspiration from the brands above or start compiling your favorite examples.